uktrade/iigb-beta-content/content/_labels/labels.md

  pt_BR: O seu investimento
  pt_INT: O seu investimento
  ar_SA: الاستثمار
+form_investment_reason:
+ de_DE:
+ en_US: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ zh_CN:
+ ja_JP:
+ es_ES:
+ pt_BR:
+ pt_INT:
+ ar_SA:
 form_enter_annual_turnover:
  de_DE: Wählen Sie die Option, die Ihrem Jahresumzsatz am besten entspricht
  en_US: Select the range that reflects your annual turnover